Download Report

 “I favor segregation,” Orville Hubbard, mayor of Dearborn, Michigan, explained to the New York Times in 1968.
 “Because if you have integration, first you have kids going to school together, then next thing you know, they’re grab-assing around, then they’re getting married and having half-breed kids.
 Then you wind up with a mongrel race.
 And from what I know of history, that’s the end of civilization.”
 581 Susan Morse, “Dearborn Lowers its Flag for its 36-Year Ruler,” Detroit Free Press, December 17, 1982.
 Hubbard’s supporters kept him in office from 1942 to 1978.
 582 Port Huron (Mich.)
 Times Herald, “Colorful Dearborn Mayor Orville Hubbard Dies,” December 16, 1982.

-New York Governor Norman Rockefeller signed a bill to outlaw busing in 1969, but the law was later deemed unconstitutional.583 Matthew Delmont, Why Busing Failed: Race, Media, and the National Resistance to School Desegregation (Berkeley: University of California Press, 2016), 52; Ithaca (N.Y.)
+New York Governor Nelson Rockefeller signed a bill to outlaw busing in 1969, but the law was later deemed unconstitutional.583 Matthew Delmont, Why Busing Failed: Race, Media, and the National Resistance to School Desegregation (Berkeley: University of California Press, 2016), 52; Ithaca (N.Y.)
 Journal, “Integration by Busing Gets Senate ‘No,’” April 20, 1966.
 In Boston in 1974, after a federal court ordered the local school committee.
 To propose a desegregation plan, the committee chairman, John Kerrigan, voted to defy the order and develop no plan.
 “This is a vote against those maggots that live outside the city,” he announced.
 “And it’s the proudest vote I’ve cast in seven years on this committee.”
 584 New York Times, “Judge in Boston Defied on Busing,” December 17, 1974; Minneapolis (Minn.)
 Star Tribune, “Boston Ordered to Integrate,” June 22, 1974.
 Senate ‘No,’” April 20, 1966.

 That September, after court-ordered busing began in Boston, white mothers led the opposition.
 585 Elizabeth Gillespie McRae, Mothers of Massive Resistance: White Women and the Politics of White Supremacy (New York: Oxford University Press, 2018), 22 4-33.
 White mobs attacked buses carrying Black students to white schools with eggs, bricks, and bottles.
 Protestors, students, and bystanders alike were stoned, stabbed, and beaten in clashes that continued for weeks until quelled by the National Guard.
 586 Fitchburg (Mass.)
 Daily Sentinel and Leominster Enterprise, “Five Arrested in Boston Over Protest of Busing,” September 24, 1974; Pittsfield (Mass.)
 Berkshire Eagle, “Beefed-up Protection by Police Cools Boston Anti-Busing Violence,” September 16, 1974; Fitchburg (Mass.)
 Daily Sentinel and Leominster Enterprise, “Text on Sargent Troop Call,” October 16, 1974.